grahamperrin/proj-laptop/README.md

 1. Attend the Laptop and Desktop Working Group meetings.
 Work done as part of the program will be shared in these calls (these will also be recorded).
 2. Check out the public roadmap on GitHub.
 We are developing a practice of keeping the program work up to date and available for anyone to see.
 3. Sign up to the FreeBSD Foundation newsletter.
 All announcements about the program will be included in our updates.

+### How is GitHub being used by the Foundation for this project?
+We are using Github as a tool for capturing the roadmap and progress on work items at a high-level.
+We are not using it for source code management.
+The repo and project are read-only for the public.